 If no new MA is received, when the train has come to a standstill, the signaller shall authorise the driver to pass the EOA (rule “authorising the passing of an EOA”).

-If the situation is repeated driver and signaller shall apply non-harmonised rules.
+If the situation is repeated, driver and signaller shall apply non-harmonised rules.

 MANAGING A FAILED LEVEL TRANSITION